A1eeee/A1eeee/README.md

 - 👋 Hi, I’m @A1eeee
 - 👀 I’m interested in PC's, servers and programming languages.
-- 🌱 I’m currently learning PHP, Java, C#
+- 🌱 I’m currently learning PHP, Java and C#.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Discord: A1e#9999

 <!---
 A1eeee/A1eeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.